TeamNCMC/histoquant/docs/main-getting-started.md

     ```
     conda create -c conda-forge -n hq python=3.12 pytables
     ```
-    2. Get a copy of the `histoquant` folder, usually the latest version can be found in `Guillaume/share/programs` in the server.
-Copy it somewhere on your computer.
+    2. Get a copy of the `histoquant` Source code .zip package, from the [Releases](https://github.com/TeamNCMC/histoquant/releases/latest) page.
     3. We need to install it *inside* the `hq` environment we just created.
 First, you need to *activate* the `hq` environment :
     ```bash
     conda activate hq